 Dianthus Flower Varieties

-The perennial varieties include Cheddar (D. gratianopolitanus), Cottage (D. plumarius) and Grass pinks (D. armeria).
+- Perennial varieties include Cheddar (Dianthus gratianopolitanus), Cottage (Dianthus plumarius) and Grass pinks (Dianthus armeria).
 The foliage on all of these is blue-gray and each comes in a rainbow of colors.

-Allwood pinks (D. x allwoodii) are long lasting with flowering extending at least 8 weeks.
-They are mostly double flowering and come in two sizes, 3-6 inches and 10-18 inches tall.
+- Allwood pinks (Dianthus x allwoodii) are long lasting with flowering extending at least 8 weeks.
+They are mostly double flowering and come in two sizes, 3 to 6 inches (8-15 cm) and 10 to 18 inches (25-46 cm) tall.